"The people at Surrey were so welcoming that during my five years it felt like my second family. The Department is amazing and it's so supportive."

 Irosha is eager to give back to the industry through the engagement and development of young people.
 She is Lead Coordinator of the BAM Ambassadors Scheme which allows BAM Nuttall staff two days a year to volunteer and encourage more young people into STEM careers, especially the civil engineering industry.

-Irosha has been named as one of our Young Achievers in the Vice-Chancellor’s Alumni Awards 2019.
+Irosha was named as one of our Young Achievers in the Vice-Chancellor’s Alumni Awards 2019.

 What does it mean to win your award?